crmejia/habit/README.md

 like so `habit -f weekly piano`
 ```
 Usage of habit:
 -f string
-    	Set the frecuency of the habit: daily, weekly. (shorthand) (default "daily")
-  -frequency string
-    	Set the frecuency of the habit: daily, weekly. (default "daily")
+    	Set the frequency of the habit: daily, weekly. (default "daily")
-  -s	Runs habit as a HTTP Server (shorthand)
+  -s	Runs habit as a HTTP Server
-  -server
-    	Runs habit as a HTTP Server
 ```

 ### Server Mode